marcov/dotfiles/README.md

-# config_files

-Configuration files for various tool and SW
+Configuration files for various tools and SW.